ChamiLamelas/Go-Projects/ChatServer/DESIGN.md

 - `rooms` which is optional and used to provide a list of rooms.
 - `participants` which is optional and used to provide a list of participants in a room.

+This allows one to nicely define a `struct` to represent messages and ease JSON encoding/decoding.

+Source files:

 - `client.go` : code for the client which will connect to the server, accept user input from the console to perform various outputs, and display interactions on the terminal.
 - `server.go` : maintains a set of client connections and implements the chatting behaviors such as managing rooms and forwarding/relaying messages.
 - `api.go` : defines the API endpoints and API request/response types to match above JSON.